The Best Exercises for Your Ab Muscles

 Captain’s Chair: The captain’s chair has a straight back and two arms with pads on top of them.
 To use this device, brace yourself with your arms on top of the pads.
 Lift your knees upward toward your chest (do not swing your legs- use your abdominals to lift).
 Note that there are variations to how this machine can be used.

-Ball Crunch: Place the inflatable ball on the floor, and lie on it with the ball touching the small of your back.
+Ball Crunch: An inflatable ball is required for this exercise.
+If you don’t have one, there’s probably a fitness center in your area that does.
+Place the inflatable ball on the floor, and lie on it with the ball touching the small of your back.
 Cross your arms and lift with your abs in a typical “crunch” formation.
 Make sure you maintain control and keep the ball in place.

 Vertical Leg Crunch: You will not need any extra devices for this exercise.
 Lie on the floor as f you are going to do a regular sit-up.
 Instead of placing your feet on the floor, cross your legs and lift them into the air so that they are perpendicular with the floor.
 Keeping your legs stable, lift into a crunch.